 To improve your time management, you need to work on tracking how you spend your time (perhaps using a service such as Time Doctor) while also taking practical, and modest steps, to improve your habits, bit by bit.

 Coordinate your timetable with that of your family

-When working from home, it is typically the case that you will have virtually unlimited freedom in how you structure your working day.
+When working from home, you have a lot of freedom in how you structure your working day.
 The downside to this is that you may feel compelled to procrastinate until the last moment each day.

-The upside to this, is that if you get a handle on your time and can exert some self-control, you can structure your day so that you work when your partner is at work, or your children are at school, and ensure that you have the greatest possible overlap of free time with your loved ones.
+The upside to this, is that you get a handle on your time and exert some self-control.
+You work when your family is at work or school, freeing you up when they are home.

 Balancing your timetable with your family is a great motivation to keep your work-life balance in order.
 You will quickly miss those late afternoon games and cuddles if you become complacent and let your timetable drift.